smallcase/kube2cdk8s/README.md

 # kube2cdk8s

-A hacky way to generate cdk8s APIObject from a k8s yaml.
+Converts your k8s YAML to a cdk8s Api Object.

 Uses Pulumi's kube2pulumi as a base.